mudpile45/guess_encoding/README.md

 #Description
 This is a simple script that uses heuristics and Chinese frequency data distributions to guess the text encoding and script (Simplified or Traditional) of any piece of Chinese text.

-It's been accurate on everything I've thrown at it so far, but
+It's been accurate on everything I've thrown at it so far, but YMMV.

 ## Usage

     $ perl guess_encoding.pl whatami.txt